Economics Financial Personal Advice

 However, choosing not to pay back your policy loan(s) does not make you more wealthy, as we want to do.
 It may be a great “perk” of your policy, but Nash talks a great deal about playing “honest banker” with yourself.
 He actually says when you practise IBC it means you take on another job and will always have two (2) jobs: your primary vocation (e.g. teacher, consultant, plumber, etc) AND your second job: a banker.
 It’s this second job that allows you to collect interest and PAY YOURSELF what you might have paid the next best alternative (a bank) for a loan.
 Allow me to explain:

-Let’s say you invest $10,000/yr in a whole life insurance policy.
+Let’s say you purchase $40,000/yr for a whole life insurance policy.
 This is now “your bank.”
-You do this for 6 years, and accumulate (with interest and dividends accounted for) ~$70,000 in your cash value.
-Now you need to purchase a new $35,000 truck.
+You do this for 7 years, and accumulate (with interest and dividends accounted for) ~$500,000 in your cash value.
+Now you need to purchase a new $50,000 truck.
 You have a few options.

 1. You could pay cash (if you have it – but many people don’t!)
-And, even if you do, the cash you’re giving up on other things (opportunity cost), such as other investments or areas where cash might be more useful.
+But, even if you do, the cash you’re giving up on other things is its opportunity cost; meaning by paying cash you may give up the opportunity to make a lucrative 50k investment or other purchase.

-2. You could take out a loan from a bank at let’s say 5% APR for 5 years (with the truck as the collateral on the loan).
+2. You could take out a loan from a bank at 8.00% APR for 5 years (with the truck as the collateral).
 Or …

-3. You could take a policy loan out of your whole life insurance with no terms other than your promise (to yourself) to play honest banker.
+3. You could take a 5.5% policy loan from your whole life insurance policy — with no terms other than your promise (to yourself) to play honest banker.

 Let’s explore option 3.
-If you take the loan out for $25,000 at 5% from your policy, you should then come up with a plan to pay that back NOT at 5% but instead at a higher rate — let’s say 8%.
+If you take the loan out for $50,000 (at 5.5% payable to your insurance company), you should then come up with a plan to pay that loan back not at 5.5%, but at the higher rate you would get at the bank — which was 8%.

 In other words, you’ll pay off the loan but intentionally pay MORE in interest.
-The difference you’re paying (+3% APY each year) you’re paying YOURSELF.
-You’re becoming your own banker by paying yourself the difference in interest between what you should pay (but don’t have to) and what you would have had to pay the bank if you didn’t have a whole life policy at all.
-That additional 3% is being used to purchase additional insurance (these are called “paid up additional insurance”).
-It’ll increase your cash value and greatly improve the value your asset!
+The difference you’re paying (+2.5% APY each year) you’re paying YOURSELF.
+You’re “becoming your own banker” by paying yourself the difference in interest between what you should pay (but don’t have to) and what you would have had to pay the bank if you didn’t have a whole life policy at all.
+That additional 2.5% is being used to purchase additional insurance (these are called “paid up additions”).
+It’ll increase your cash value and greatly improve the value of your Tier 1 asset!

-If you do this a few more times and follow this same process (e.g. for additional car purchases, annual business taxes, weddings, etc etc) the benefit will just keep getting better and better.
+If you do this a few more times and follow this same process (e.g. for additional car purchases, annual business taxes, weddings, real estate purchases, etc etc) the benefit will just keep getting better and better.
 Your cash value will continue to rise as your second “banking business” takes off.
 You’re investing all that extra money in yourself / your long-term policy.
-The more you borrow (and pay back with extra interest), the more your asset grows as the IBC process grows your investment.
+The more you borrow (and pay back with extra interest), the more your asset grows as the IBC process grows your Tier 1 liquid assets.

 Removing Yourself from the Banking System